-ANNEX II: RESULTS AND RESOURCES MATRIX OF COUNTRY PROGRAMME ETHIOPIA 10430.0 (2007-2011) Res Results chain (logic model) Performance indicators Risks, assumptions Resources required 4.
+ANNEX II: RESULT S AND RESOURCES MATRIX OF COUNTRY PR OGRAMME ETHIOPIA 10430.0 (2007-20 011) Res ults chain (logic model) Performance indicators Risks, assumptions Resources required 4.
 More children (girls and boys) enrolled, attend and able to actively participate in schools.
 (WFP-SO4).
-4.2 Net boys 4.3 Atter assis year 4.4 Drop prim 4.5 Ratio school 4.6 Teac cond o-out rates of girls and boys from WFP-assisted hary schools. o of girls to boys enrolled in WFP-assisted The security and political situations are conducive to the implementation of development activities.
+4.1 Absolute enrolment: Number of girls and boys enrolled in WFP-assisted schools.
+4.2 Net enrolment rate: 55 percent of primary school-age boys and girls enrolled in WFP-assisted schools.
+4.3 Attendance rate: 90 percent of girls and boys in WFP-assisted schools attending classes during the school year.
+4.4 Drop-out rates of girls and boys from WFP-assisted primary schools.
+4.5 Ratio of girls to boys enrolled in WFP-assisted schools.
+4.6 Teachers' perception of the children's ability to concentrate and learn (actively participate) in school as a result of school feeding.
+The security and political situations are conducive to the implementation of development activities.
 Teachers are motivated (including being promptly paid) and willing to carry out their duties diligently.
 Schoolboys and schoolgirls are willing to acquire knowledge.
 Necessary learning aids are available in the primary schools.
 5. Quality of education improved and schools progressively transformed into centres for local level development.
 (WFP-SO4).
-5.2 Pero npletion rate. centage of Parent-Teacher Associations arding schools as centres for local level elopment.
+5.1 Completion rate.
+5.2 Percentage of Parent-Teacher Associations regarding schools as centres for local level development.
 Sufficient ODOC funds are available to provide continuous training for the school feeding focal persons, covering turnover of government staff.
 6. Implementing partners able to plan and manage food-based programmes.
 (WFP-SO5).
-6.1 Num capa of for 6.2 Percoman 6.3 Perco CHII effect nber of WFP implementing partners with the acity to take over the planning and management od-based programmes. centage of households satisfied with technical and nagement support. centage of community members who assess their LD-based FFE committees as effective or very ctive. nber of development initiatives that incorporate ons from MERET and CHILD.
+6.1 Number of WFP implementing partners with the capacity to take over the planning and management of food-based programmes.
+6.2 Percentage of households satisfied with technical and management support.
+6.3 Percentage of community members who assess their CHILD-based FFE committees as effective or very effective.
+6.4 Number of development initiatives that incorporate lessons from MERET and CHILD.
 Sufficient ODOC funds are available to provide capacity-building support on planning and management of food-based programmes.